akgrenier/575-haiku-commit/readme.md

 ### From Source

 1. Clone this repository
-2. Run `npm install` to install dependencies
+2. Run `pnpm install` to install dependencies
-3. Run `npm run compile` to build the extension
+3. Run `pnpm run compile` to build the extension
 4. Press `F5` in VS Code to open a new window with the extension loaded

 ### Publishing to VS Code Marketplace